mcfarljm/fortwrap/docs/manual.md

 ### Procedure Pointers

-The Fortran 2003 standard provides support for procedure pointers as well as mechanisms for interoperating with procedure pointers from C.  Procedure pointer arguments are wrapped by FortWrap with the limitation that the interface must be explicit and defined via an `ABSTRACT INTERFACE` block.
+The Fortran 2003 standard provides support for procedure pointers as well as mechanisms for interoperating with procedure pointers from C.
+Procedure pointer arguments that are `INTENT(IN)` are wrapped by FortWrap with the limitation that the interface must be explicit and defined via an `ABSTRACT INTERFACE` block.
 See `tests/function_pointers` for example usage.

 FortWrap will parse the abstract interface definition to generate the corresponding C function pointer prototype.
 Make sure that the